sebamarynissen/composite-beam-district/README.md

-# composite-beam-district
+# Composite Beam District

-Repository for the issue tracking of Composite Beam District
+Composite Beam District is a calculation software developed for quickly performing a set of verifications for composite beams as specified in EN 1994-1-1.
+Please report all issues encountered with the software [here](http://github.com/sebamarynissen/composite-beam-district/issues)